 What is common throughout these laws is the protection of the right to privacy of the employee.
 While employees may be on company time and may be making use of their property, they still have a right to privacy.
 In order to avoid the violation of privacy laws, employers should disclose everything regarding employee monitoring.

 Employers need to be mindful of the various perceptions which exist between employees when it comes to monitoring and surveillance.
 Companies should have clear policies regarding the monitoring of employees which should also be communicated to employees as well.
-An example can be taken of the Remote Utilities software in which a warning banner is displayed when the webcam is activated giving the user notice and making them aware that someone may be watching or listening to their activities.
+An example can be taken from the Remote Utility software in which a warning banner is displayed when the webcam is activated giving the user notice and making them aware that someone may be watching or listening to their activities.